adbar/htmldate/README.rst

 Original date
 ~~~~~~~~~~~~~

-Although the time delta between the original publication and the "last modified" statement is usually a matter of hours or days at most, it can be useful in some contexts to prioritize the original publication date during extraction:
+Although the time delta between the original publication and the *last modified* statement is usually a matter of hours or days at most, it can be useful in some contexts to prioritize the original publication date during extraction:

 .. code-block:: python